renatomaia/loski/doc/manual.md

 In case of success, this function returns the `data` effectivelly received from `socket`.
 Otherwise it returns `nil` plus an error message.

+__Note__: if `size` is not a number of bytes but a [memory](https://github.com/renatomaia/lua-memory), the size of the memory is used as `size`.
+Moreover, in case of success, the number of bytes actually received are returned instead of a string with the data.

 The current standard implementation of this operation may return the following [error messages](#error-mesages).